 Having made the case for why MLM is fair, especially when compared to other professional career paths, there is frankly some just cause for some of the criticism that gets directed toward the industry.
 It comes down to the fact that whenever there’s an opportunity for someone to benefit substantially in a financial manner, it’s also going to unfortunately attract a certain amount of unscrupulous and unethical characters as well.

 In particular, I’m talking about the “it’s so easy, anybody can do it” mentality and unethical recruiting tactics.
-The fact of the matter is that this business, just like any other profession, takes skill.
-Like anything worth achieving, it requires dedication— but, it’s worth it.
+The fact of the matter is that this business, just like any other profession, takes skill (which CAN be learned).
+And like anything worth achieving, it requires dedication— but, it’s worth it.

 Yes, you should use attention-grabbing headlines, persuasive marketing, and a call to action.
 This is the result of skill development.
 It should always be done in an honest, truthful manner and never with the intent of being over-promising or hyper-exaggerated.